Fire-Dragon-DoL/boostit/README.md

   the content-type header.
 Rails ignores the value `charset` set to `nil`, appending `utf-8` to the content-type independently of the configured value.
   I wasn't able to resolve this problem with the time allocated
+- Missing testing about headers to respect JSONAPI specification

 ### Stretch goals attempted
 - Devise was chosen to integrate OAuth.